SuperMarcus/NineAnimator/README.md

 - Mp4Upload
 - Streamango
 - MyCloud (unavailable for Google Cast)
+- Tiwi.Kiwi (may not be available for Google Cast)

 More hosts may be added later.
 Feel free to open an issue to request additional hosts.